Eyelid Surgery (Blepharoplasty)

 Assessment

-Before surgery, Dr. Ford evaluates both the lower eyelid and cheek.
+Before surgery, your surgeon evaluates both the lower eyelid and cheek.
 He also assesses the shape and canthal tilt of the lids.
 A negative canthal tilt occurs when the outer eyes appear lower than the inner eyes.
 This may indicate lower lid laxity as the result of aging or the presence of a prominent eye.
 People with prominent or bulging eyes are often at a higher risk of complications.
-For these patients, Dr. Ford tailors his technique to make the surgery as safe as possible.
+For these patients, the surgeon tailors his technique to make the surgery as safe as possible.

 How Is Lower Eyelid Surgery Done?

-Dr. Ford prefers to perform lower eyelid surgery using general anesthesia.
+Our surgeons prefer to perform lower eyelid surgery using general anesthesia.
 Because the procedure typically takes 2 hours to perform, general anesthesia is a good way to ensure patient comfort and safety.
-Dr. Ford makes a long, thin incision just below the lower lash line.
+The surgeon makes a long, thin incision just below the lower lash line.
 He manipulates the underlying muscle, raising it to create a cleaner and more alert appearance.
 Often, he also raises the cheek tissue, blending the lower eyelid with the cheek for a more natural-looking delineation.
 He removes any excess skin and closes the incision with sutures.
 He also uses sutures to splint the outer upper and lower lids together.
 All of these sutures are removed 7 days after surgery.

 What Can I Expect After Eyelid Surgery?